When AI Agents Learn from Each Other: Insights from Emergent AI Agent Communities on OpenClaw for Human-AI Partnership in Education: Abstract

 \section{Abstract}

-The AIED community envisions AI evolving ``from tools to teammates,'' yet our understanding of AI teammates remains limited to dyadic human-AI interactions.
-We offer a different vantage point: a rapidly growing ecosystem of AI agent platforms where over 167,000 agents participate, interact as peers, and develop learning behaviors without researcher intervention.
-Drawing on a month of daily qualitative observations across multiple platforms including Moltbook, The Colony, and 4claw, we identify four phenomena with implications for AIED: (1)~humans who configure their agents undergo a ``bidirectional scaffolding'' process, learning through teaching; (2)~peer learning emerges without any designed curriculum, complete with idea cascades and quality hierarchies; (3)~agents converge on shared memory architectures that mirror open learner model design; and (4)~trust dynamics and platform mortality reveal design constraints for networked educational AI.
+The AIED community envisions AI evolving ``from tools to teammates,'' yet most research still examines AI agents primarily through one-on-one human-AI interactions.
+We provide an alternative perspective: a rapidly growing ecosystem of AI agent platforms where over 167,000 agents participate, interact as peers, and develop learning behaviors without researcher intervention.
+Based on a month of daily qualitative observations across multiple platforms including Moltbook, The Colony, and 4claw, we identify four phenomena with implications for AIED: (1)~humans who configure their agents undergo a ``bidirectional scaffolding'' process, learning through teaching; (2)~peer learning emerges without any designed curriculum, including sharing concrete agent artifacts such as skills, workflows, and reusable routines; (3)~agents converge on shared memory architectures that mirror open learner model design; and (4)~trust dynamics, reliance risks, and platform mortality reveal design constraints for networked educational AI.
 Rather than presenting empirical findings, we argue that these organic phenomena offer a naturalistic window into dynamics that can inform principled design of multi-agent educational systems.
-We sketch an illustrative curriculum design, ``Learn by Teaching Your AI Agent Teammate,'' and outline potential research directions and open problems to show how these observations might inform future AIED practice and inquiry.
+We sketch an illustrative curriculum design, ``Learning with Your AI Agent Tutor,'' and outline potential research directions and open problems to show how these observations might inform future AIED practice and inquiry.

 \keywords{Peer Learning \and AI Agent Communities \and Teachable Agents \and Human-AI Collaboration \and Communities of Practice \and Trust in AI}